hwdsl2/docker-ipsec-vpn-server/docs/advanced-usage.md

 ## About host network mode

 Advanced users can run this image in [host network mode](https://docs.docker.com/network/host/), by adding `--network=host` to the `docker run` command.
-In addition, if [running without privileged mode](#run-without-privileged-mode), you may also need to replace `eth0` with the network interface name of your Docker host.

 Host network mode is NOT recommended for this image, unless your use case requires it.
 In this mode, the container's network stack is not isolated from the Docker host, and VPN clients may be able to access ports or services on the Docker host using its internal VPN IP `192.168.42.1` after connecting using IPsec/L2TP mode.
 Note that you will need to manually clean up the changes to IPTables rules and sysctl settings by [run.sh](../run.sh) or reboot the server when you no longer use this image.